ophub/amlogic-s9xxx-armbian/documents/README.md

 During the Armbian image construction, these u-boot files will be written into the corresponding Armbian image files by the rebuild script according to the configuration in [/etc/model_database.conf](../build-armbian/armbian-files/common-files/etc/model_database.conf).

-For devices that can use standard U-Boot files, we highly recommend using them directly.
-However, for some devices, it may not be possible to compile or obtain a suitable U-Boot.
-If such a device can already run other Linux systems like Ubuntu, you can try a method that preserves key boot-related partitions to install Armbian or OpenWrt.
-Typically, the critical partitions that need to be preserved include `bootloader`, `reserved`, and `env`.
+For devices that can use standard U-Boot files, using them directly is strongly recommended.
+However, some devices may lack a suitable U-Boot.
+If such a device can already run other Linux systems like Ubuntu, you can try preserving key boot-related partitions to install Armbian or OpenWrt.
+The critical partitions that typically need preservation include `bootloader`, `reserved`, and `env`.

-These partitions can be backed up and then written back to their corresponding locations when creating a new Armbian or OpenWrt image.
-Once this new image, which contains the original system's boot partitions, is created, you can either write the entire image to the eMMC directly using the `dd` command or use the built-in installation tools of the respective systems.
-For example, you can use Armbian's `armbian-install` command or the `Amlogic Service` plugin in OpenWrt.
+These partitions can be backed up and written back to their corresponding locations when creating a new Armbian or OpenWrt image.
+The resulting image, containing the original system's boot partitions, can be written to eMMC directly via the `dd` command or through the built-in installation tools (e.g., Armbian's `armbian-install` or OpenWrt's `Amlogic Service` plugin).

 Currently, devices using this method include [oes(a311d)](https://github.com/ophub/amlogic-s9xxx-armbian/issues/2666), [oes-plus(s922x)](https://github.com/ophub/amlogic-s9xxx-armbian/issues/3029), and [oec-turbo(rk3566)](https://github.com/ophub/amlogic-s9xxx-armbian/pull/2736).
-We will now use the `oes(a311d)` device as an example to detail the operational procedure.
+The following uses the `oes(a311d)` device as an example to detail the procedure.

 ##### 12.15.3.1 Check the Partition Layout